ENTERTAINMENT / ATTRACTIONS

 Year of Popcorn presented by Pop Weaver Popcorn – Did you know Indiana is the second leading popcorn producer in the nation?
 America’s favorite movie-watching snack means big business for many Hoosiers, and the fair will celebrate with several popcorn-related exhibits, activities and contests.

-Subraru presents The A-maize-ing Popcorn Adventure – Maybe you’ve been through a corn maze before, but probably not a popcorn maze.
-Now is your chance!
-Wind your way through the fun popcorn maze located immediately east of the Hoosier Lottery Grandstand.
-Max, his dog Munch, and Professor Popcorn will teach you interesting, fun things about popcorn as you navigate the maze.
+Subraru presents The A-maize-ing Popcorn Adventure – Plenty of Hoosiers have been through a corn maze before, but probably not a popcorn maze....until now.
+Fair visitors can wind their way through the Purdue Extension popcorn maze located immediately east of the Hoosier Lottery Grandstand.
+Max, his dog Munch, and Professor Popcorn will offer interesting, fun things about popcorn as visitors navigate the maze.

 The Glass Barn: A Clear Look at the Farming Experience – The Indiana Soybean Alliance has designed and built a new barn on the fairgrounds’ north side, but this isn’t your typical Indiana barn.
 This 4,500 square foot glass-paneled barn is filled with interactive games and activities designed to educate visitors on how farming works and how food is produced.
 The $2 million facility will include satellite communications with working farms and will also be used year-round for the fairgrounds’ State’s Largest Classroom education program.

 Youth Arena – This $10 million facility serves as a companion arena to the Fairgrounds Coliseum, which is in the process of a total interior renovation, and adjoins the Coliseum on its south side.
 With the ability to seat 500 to 1,000 spectators, the Youth Arena will house a wide variety of fair events.